 9. Goods movement/freight-related transportation planning duties, including responding to correspondence, providing coordination with federal, state, local agencies, tribal communities and airport management and air cargo service providers, on long range issues as needed.
 MCOG will coordinate with Caltrans District 1 and the Office of System and Freight Planning (OSFP) on related issues, needs, projects and strategies for developing or updating the California Freight Mobility Plan, as needed, including participation on the California Freight Advisory Committee.
-MCOG staff's involvement in these tasks is of a planning nature, and may include meeting attendance, communication, review of documents, plans, or studies; preparation of correspondence, etc. MCOG staff's involvement in these tasks is not engineering or political.
+MCOG staff's involvement in these tasks is of a planning nature, and may include meeting attendance, involvement in these tasks is of a planning nature, and may include meeting attendance, communication, review of documents, plans, or studies; preparation of correspondence, etc. MCOG staff's involvement in these tasks is not engineering or political.
 (MCOG) Products may include: Staff reports/recommendations; correspondence; meeting notes